Dre Campbell Farm

 1. Hand-Picking

 This is probably the least pleasant option you can think of.
 It requires you to lay your hands on an annoying bug.
-However, it may be the most effective.
+However, it may be the most cost-effective method.

-To catch them and kill them, all you need is a pair of gloves and a container of soapy water.
+To catch them and kill June bugs, all you need is a pair of gloves and a container of soapy water.
 Put on your gloves and carefully capture them by hand.

 Next, drop them in some soapy water.
 This will help ensure that they won’t come back.